 - A book designed to be consulted briefly for authoritative information, and not read cover to cover, such as encyclopedias, handbooks, and almanacs.
 Reference books are housed in the Reference Department, and cannot be checked out.
 For example, the Statistical Abstract of the United States, Ward's Business Directory, and the Encyclopedia of the Solar System are all reference books.

 - Books or materials pulled from the general collection and kept at the Circulation desk for the duration of a course, for ease of use.
 Reserves are checked out only for brief periods, to ensure all students in the class have an opportunity to use them.
 Overdue fines are higher to encourage prompt returns.

-You can see if your instructor has put any books on reserve for your class by searching the class name or number in the "Reserve Desk" link on the Middleton Library homepage.
+You can see if your instructor has put any books on reserve for your class by searching the class name or number in the "Reserves" tab on the LSU Libraries homepage.
 Reserves are usually also listed in the course syllabus.

 - A publication issued under the same title in successive parts, at regular or irregular intervals, with no predetermined end date.
 Contrast with a MONOGRAPH, which is a single, discrete published item.
 Serials include conference proceedings and loose-leaf binder sets such as "Facts on File," as well as traditional periodicals.

 - special libraries: